-After reading the recent IDC white paper sponsored by Salesforce titled, “The Salesforce Economy: Enabling 1.9 Million New Jobs and $389 Billion in New Revenue Over the Next Five Years,” I am very optimistic about the future of cloud computing and the potential growth for the Salesforce ecosystem.
+After reading this great blog by Salesforce—”The Salesforce Economy to Create 3.3 Million New Jobs by 2022“—I am very optimistic about the future of cloud computing and the potential growth for the Salesforce ecosystem.
 More specifically, I am excited to learn about the global economic impact Salesforce, its ecosystem of partners and customers, will bring to job creation and the GDP by the end of 2020.
-These projections, along with the overall Salesforce marketplace surpassing more than four million AppExchange installs are quite amazing accomplishments.
+These projections, along with the overall Salesforce marketplace surpassing more than four million AppExchange installs, are quite amazing accomplishments.

 Since 2008, Accounting Seed has been a Salesforce ISV partner.
 Our focus is providing a native Cloud Accounting application that is built exclusively for the Salesforce platform.
 In doing so, we sell our application to Salesforce users worldwide on the AppExchange.
 Accounting Seed has been on the AppExchange for more than five years.
 We have seen our application grow alongside Salesforce both in functionality and user adoption.
 While we are one company in a diverse ecosystem of Salesforce ISVs and consultants, our success is still often spurred by innovations from Salesforce in cloud computing, its growing customer adoption, and our overall journey as an AppExchange partner.